Felsir/MonogameTetrisTutorial/Docs/4-2-HardwareInstancing.md

 ## Instancing
 Monogame doesn't do instancing out of the box- it does have the basic tools in the toolbox to do it though.
 So what do we need:
 - a vertexbuffer that contains the mesh data of the object we want to instance.
 - a datastructure that holds our instance specific data, in such format the GPU can understand.
 - a shader that can process the data.
+- a way to 'batch' all the cubes we want to draw.

+In essence the process is similar to the way the `spriteBatch`works.
+You open the batch by `Begin()`, draw your sprites and `End()` the batch- which tells Monogame to send everything to the GPU.
+So the drawing process looks like this:
+1. Prepare: Read the model into a vertex buffer
+2. Prepare data structures
+3. Reset the instance data (similar to `spriteBatch.Begin()`)
+4. Set all cube drawing data (similar to `spriteBatch.Draw()`)
+5. Send all cube data to the GPU (similar to `spriteBatch.End()`)
+6. Back to 3 for the next frame!

 Let's have a look at each component: